Tannenbusch

 Tannenbusch is a section of Bonn, Germany with approx. 17,000 inhabitants.
 It is split between the subsections Alt-Tannenbusch and Neu-Tannenbusch.
 The roads in Tannenbusch are almost exclusively named after places in the former GDR and former eastern territories of Germany (e.g. Schlesienstrasse, Oppelner road, west Prussia route).
 Around 1949 – 1960 there was a US military camp in Tannenbusch.

 Of the 15000 inhabitants, 45% have a migrant background.
 About 40% of the inhabitants in the district live on state welfare payments.
-An Islamic salafi movement is active in the district.

 Alt-Tannenbusch

 Alt-Tannenbusch was a settlement at the northwest outskirts of the town of Bonn, which was first developed between the wars, and developed further in the early postwar years.
 Alt-Tannenbusch surrounds a dune, which is a nature reserve, but is so closely forested that it is hard to tell.
 Among the inhabitants of the dune is a colony of free-living parrots.
 As of 2004 approx. 6,000 humans live in Alt-Tannenbusch.